quakelive-server-standards/quakelive-server-standards/minqlx-plugins/_plugins/README.md

 `x0rnn/midair_only.py` - This plugin changes the gameplay into a rockets-only mode where only midair shots kill.
 `x0rnn/fastrespawn.py` - If you selfkill, you respawn in 1.8 seconds like in Q3 instead of waiting 3 seconds (QL default).
 `roasticle/weaponspawnfixer.py` - Override map-forced weapon spawn times.

-## Stats

-`barelymissed/kills.py` - This script is meant to give the players a little more fun by having some extra goals to try for in the game.
-`mattized/pummel.py` - It displays "Killer x:y Victim" message when Victim gets killed with gauntlet and stores the information in REDIS DB
-`x0rnn/stats.py` - Show some simple kill stats: kills, deaths, k/d ratio, kills per minute.
-`x0rnn/scores.py` - Shows player/team info such as kills, deaths, damage given, damage received, elos, average team elo, etc.
-`x0rnn/midair.py` - A plugin that keeps score of top X midair rocket kills per map in terms of distance.
-`mgaertne/frag_stats.py` - ?
-`roasticle/uberstats.py` - Various awards and stats added during and endgame.

-## Maps

-`barelymissed/listmaps.py` - This script lists all the maps loaded on the server.
-`barelymissed/mapLimiter.py` - I created this script to limit the maps that can be voted for on a server.
-`barelymissed/mapmonitor.py` - If the server boots everyone due to a bad map it will change the map to the default map.
-It can also monitor for the server emptying out and change to the default map.
-`em92-ad_hacks/minqlx-plugins/map_config.py` - Loads config file depending on running map.
-`roasticle/gravityfixer.py` - restores gravity to normal after maps with custom gravity `roasticle/nextmap.py` - Announce nextmap and fix nextmap repeats.
-`roasticle/mapoo.py` - Allows multiple mappool files that change automatically based on player number.

-## Messages

-`mino/motd.py` - Adds commands to set a message of the day.
-`iouonegirl/centerprint.py` - Provides easy way to broadcast messages on peoples screens, and provides a "last enemy standing" toggle.
-`iouonegirl/railable.py` - Toggle to get a 'railable' message when your health drops too low.
-`mgaertne/thirtysecwarn.py` - A minqlx plugin to play unused VO when a CA game is nearing the round time limit.
-`roasticle/motd.py` - A replacement motd plugin that allows multiple motd/welcome sounds.

-## Chat

-`mino/irc.py` - Has a small built-in IRC client that can relay chat to and from an IRC channel.
-It can also be used to remotely execute minqlx commands.
-`iouonegirl/myirc.py` - Supports broadcasting to keyed (passworded) channels, shows more colors, and broadcasts live updates to the topic.
-`mgaertne/mydiscordbot.py` - The plugin's main purpose is to create a relay chat between the Quake Live chat and configured discord channels.
-`roasticle/discordbot.py` - Announce server stats to your Discord server!
-`x0rnn/english.py` - English motherfucker, do you speak it?
-`x0rnn/urltitle.py` - Prints the title of a website/youtube link, etc. posted in chat.
-`x0rnn/tts.py` - Primitive TTS (text-to-speech) system based on arpabet.
-`mino/extras/textart.py` - Converts links to images pasted in chat to the same image, but represented in unicode.

-## Sounds

-`barelymissed/chatfun/chatfun.py` - Allow the server to respond to things said in the server.
-`barelymissed/myfun/myFun.py` - This is my replacement for the minqlx fun.py so if you use this file make sure not to load fun.py.
-This plugin plays sounds for players on the Quake Live server.
-It plays the sounds included in fun.py and some from other workshop item sound packs.
-`iouonegirl/funlimit.py` - Automatically disables fun(.py) sounds during a match/rounds.
-`mino/fun.py` - Plays sounds on certain words typed in chat.
-`ped-ro/westcoastcrew.py` - Plays sounds on certain words typed in chat.
-`roasticle/crash.py` - !crash for random crash noob intro sounds :D `roasticle/duke.py` - Duke Nukem sound triggers.
-`roasticle/fun.py` - Plays sounds triggered by certain words typed in the chat.
-`roasticle/intermissionplus.py` - Allow players to set custom victory songs.
-`roasticle/winneranthem.py` - Plays anthem for winner's country at end of match!
-`x0rnn/killingspres.py` - Unreal Tournament sound announcements.
-`iouonegirl/intermission.py` - Play 1 song out of a list after every match end.

 ## Other